Is Distilled And Purified Water The Same

 While fluoride helps to protect teeth from decay, there are other ways to get the same benefits without drinking fluoridated water.
 Fluoride can be found in toothpastes and mouthwashes as well as certain foods and beverages such as tea, seafood, and infant formula.
 There are also supplements available for those who may not be getting enough fluoride from their diet or other sources.

-See also Is Distilled And Mineral Water The Same
+See also How To Get Distilled Water

 It’s important to note that while distilled water does not contain fluoride, it may still contain other contaminants such as bacteria or chemical pollutants that could pose a health risk if consumed over long periods of time.
 It’s always best to check with your local health department or environmental agency for information about the quality of your drinking water before consuming any type of purified water product.